GreenHamze/QR-Battleship-V2/README.md

 <img width="571" height="935" alt="CPEE Graph" src="https://github.com/user-attachments/assets/ef6b1249-14c9-4fbe-8922-49243a96908b" />

 The graph shows the v2 process.
-The dominant structure is the state-routing Alternative inside the main loop — every named state branch is visible, each guarded by a `data.state == "..."` condition.
+The dominant structure is the state-routing Alternative inside the main loop, every named state branch is visible, each guarded by a `data.state == "..."` condition.
 The architectural change from v1 is visible at a glance: in v1, the loop body had three sequential blocks; in v2, the loop body is a state machine with eight branches.

 ### Top-level structure